mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 02 - Constants and Magic Numbers/readme.md

 *A method makes calculations with lots of numbers without describing their semantics*

 > TL;DR: Avoid Magic numbers without explanation.
-We don't know their source and we are very afraid of changing them.
+You don't know their source and are very afraid of changing them.

 # Problems 😔